 In Ireland we leave offerings of gratitude to the waters and to the trees for their healing, and for bringing us wisdom.
 The ancient Irish honored and protected sacred trees, Bili.
 Irish myths about hazel trees surrounding the Well of Wisdom form part of the fabric of Irish consciousness.
-(I have written a story, Hazelnut Wisdom, about my own ongoing mystical relationship with hazel trees.)
+(See Hazelnut Wisdom for a story about my ongoing mystical relationship with hazel trees.)
 Honoring trees as sacred fulfills a deep desire in me to bless and be blessed by trees.
 The child in me knows this to be a true and necessary act of love.

 But in this country when and where do we honor trees as sacred?
 We cut an evergreen tree and decorate it at Christmas to symbolize everlasting life, for which we are indeed grateful.
 The Christmas tree is an aspect of the rich and nourishing symbolism of the Tree of Life, the Cosmic Tree, the Axis Mundi joining heaven and earth.
 But symbols are not living beings.
 Where and when do we, in this profoundly matter-and spirit-separated culture, honor living trees?
 We may measure individuals of each species and celebrate them as champion trees for achieving their great size, but many of these are out in fields, not even contributing to the ecological processes of a forest.